 * SeaKeepers Activities: Investigating the underwater world is vital to ocean conservation, and SeaKeepers Participants can help influence research and ocean conservation initiatives by capturing both positive and negative aspects of the marine environment.
 Imagery collected from SeaKeepers Activities will be submitted to the relevant databases to support ongoing marine research initiatives.

-** SeaKeepers Drifter: The collection of consistent and accurate data is extremely important for oil spill and marine debris accumulation analyses; weather and hurricane prediction models; quality control tests on satellites; and an overall better understanding of the marine environment.
+** SeaKeepers Drifter: The collection of consistent and accurate data is extremely important for oil spill and marine debris accumulation analyses, weather and hurricane prediction models, quality control tests on satellites, and an overall better understanding of the marine environment.
 The National Oceanic and Atmospheric Administration (NOAA) and World Meteorological Organization (WMO) partner with SeaKeepers to distribute these devices which make ongoing oceanographic measurements.

 *** Global FinPrint BRUVs: SeaKeepers has partnered with FIU’s Global FinPrint, a Paul G. Allen initiative focused on conducting a global survey of shark and ray populations using underwater baited remote underwater videos (BRUVs).
 The BRUVs can easily be deployed from private vessels at reefs around the world without scientists present to assist.
 They catch the ocean’s top predators on camera to obtain important information about the populations of these globally threatened species, in order to drive shark and ray conservation through research and policy.

-SeaKeepers is now working in conjunction with Cuba VIP Yachts for all Cultural and Logistical needs.
-If you are interested in visiting Cuba under the SeaKeepers E3 Cuba Experience Program, please contact Maria Romeu and Sarah Hernandez.
+If you are interested in visiting Cuba under the SeaKeepers E3 Cuba Experience Program, please contact SeaKeepers E3 Cuba Specialist by phone: 786-924-6209 or email: [email protected].